Physium/wjloh/_posts/2018-11-11-Terraform-vSphere-IaC.md

 This way its a lot easier for you to navigate around and jump right into your area of choice.

-At the point where I wrote this post, the software that I used to run my examples are of the following,
+At the point where I wrote this post, the software that I used to run the examples are of the following:
 * Terraform v0.11.10
 * Terraform vSphere Provider v1.9.0
 * vSphere 6.7U1

-Now, let's get started!
+**Now, let's get started!**

 ## 1. Terraform Installation
 Considering that I'm on macOS, getting Terraform up and running is as easy as: